Raid on Málaga (1656)

-The Raid on Malaga was a military action by the English against the Spanish city of Málaga on July 21, 1656 as part of the Anglo–Spanish War (1654–1660).
+The Raid on Malaga was a military action by the English against the Spanish city of Málaga on 21 July 1656 as part of the Anglo–Spanish War (1654–1660).

-Five English ships, HMS Henry, HMS Ruby, HMS Antelope, HMS Greyhound and HMS Bryan, appeared at six in the morning in the Bay of Málaga.
+Five English ships including Dunbar, Ruby, Preston and Bryer, appeared at six in the morning in the Bay of Málaga.
 The Marquis of Mondéjar, governor of the city, raised the alarm.
 At 13:00 the English frigates approached the harbor and attacked a Genoese and a Sicilian galley.
 The Sicilian galley succeeded in escaping at the cost of two killed and the captain being wounded.
 The Genoese galley was less lucky: it was seized and set on fire, together with all other ships found in the harbor.

 After this, the English started shelling the city and its defenses for four hours, seriously damaging Málaga Cathedral.
 Meeting little resistance, the English went ashore and destroyed the greater part of the city's munition supply.
 All the harbor guns were spiked as well.
 There were at least fourteen killed and many wounded in the city.
 A large part of the population fled to the countryside.